Gaza war protests at Columbia University: October 25, 2023: doxing trucks accusing students and affiliates of antisemitism drive around campus

-November 1, 2023: Walkout of class taught by Hillary Clinton; Task-Force on Antisemitism announced
+November 1, 2023: Walkout of class taught by Hillary Clinton; Task Force on Antisemitism announced

 There was a student walkout of a class taught by SIPA Dean Keren Yarhi-Milo and Hillary Clinton on November 1 after Clinton made remarks opposing a ceasefire.
 The protesters also demanded an investigation into CampusGroups, the SIPA online platform from which AIM took students' information for use on its doxing trucks and websites.

 Also on November 1, Columbia President Minouche Shafik, Barnard President Laura Rosenbury, and Teacher's College President Thomas Bailey announced the establishment of a Task Force on Antisemitism with Esther Fuchs, Nicholas Lemann, and David Schizer as its co-chairs.
-The establishment of the task force was criticized by some, such as James Schamus, who said it did not define antisemitism, and by some who questioned why no similar task force was established to address other forms of discrimination.
+The establishment of the task force was criticized by some, such as James Schamus, who said it did not define antisemitism.
+No similar task force was established to address anti-Palestinian racism, Islamophobia, or other forms of discrimination.

 The administration also announced a Doxxing Resource Group in response to students' AIM doxing truck complaints.